+TELL US ABOUT INDAGARE.
 Indagare is a members-only, boutique travel-planning company offering curated content, customized trip-planning and bespoke group trips around passion points.
 We help our members realize their travel visions by designing special journeys and unlocking behind-the-scenes access and exclusive perks.

+WHAT INSPIRED YOU TO START THE COMPANY?
 When I founded Indagare, I wanted to create a new platform for exchange between like-minded, passionate travelers.
 My aim was to bring together an engaged community and a top-notch booking service to allow for more memorable journeys and meaningful global connections.

+WHAT IS YOUR ROLE THERE TODAY?
+WHAT DOES YOUR DAY-TO-DAY LOOK LIKE?
 As Founder and CEO, I am constantly on the road scouting up-and-coming destinations and revisiting favorite ones (I traveled 118 days last year).
 When I am in the office, I’m working hands-on with my team; right now with our Insider Journeys team we are developing and planning special, immersive experiences around the world in places like Egypt, Lebanon, Lisbon and Havana.

+THREE MOST MEMORABLE TRIPS IN 2018?
 I began last year with a trip to Saudi Arabia, where I was moved by the destination’s larger-than-life cultural treasures (such as Al-Ula), and the fact that we were some of the few tourists to experience them.
 There is a real magic to visiting a destination on the cusp of change.

 In the fall, I traveled to one of my favorite cities in the world, Marrakech, on Indagare’s Insider Journey with Architectural Digest.
 The trip offered behind-the-scenes tours of private homes and gardens, including Villa Oasis, the former home of Yves Saint Laurent and Pierre Bergé.
 We had cocktails at Marisa Berenson’s villa and meals at other private homes and clubs and lots of shopping, of course.